zetavg/chromium-website/site/blink/launching-features/index.md

-[chromium-dev@chromium.org](mailto:chromium-dev@chromium.org), for projects that have significant parts outside of third_party/blink) for feedback (this is also a good way to get the attention of relevant leads you might not have thought of).*
+[chromium-dev@chromium.org](mailto:chromium-dev@chromium.org), for projects that have significant parts outside of third_party/blink) for feedback (this is also a good way to get the attention of relevant leads you might not have thought of).

-*For code-related questions, you can email [platform-architecture-dev@chromium.org](mailto:platform-architecture-dev@chromium.org) in addition to blink-dev@ as a catch-all option when the code ownership is not clear or the feature needs large-scale refactoring changes.*
+For code-related questions, you can email [platform-architecture-dev@chromium.org](mailto:platform-architecture-dev@chromium.org) in addition to blink-dev@ as a catch-all option when the code ownership is not clear or the feature needs large-scale refactoring changes.

 **Q**: *What if I want to add some code to third_party/blink that is for a non-web-exposed feature?
 Is that allowed?*

-**A**: *In general, no. On a case-by-case basis an exception could be given if there is no other reasonable way to implement the feature.
+**A**: In general, no. On a case-by-case basis an exception could be given if there is no other reasonable way to implement the feature.
 Ask for permission from leads of the code area as well as the API owners.
 (The API owners need to be involved only to help understand if the feature really is not web-exposed;
-this can be a very subtle question.)*
+this can be a very subtle question.)

 **Q**: *I am not sure of the right approach for my feature.
 What should I do?*

-**A**: *Please reach out to the API owners for help!
+**A**: Please reach out to the API owners for help!
 While they are not gatekeepers for everything, they are very happy to give advice and unblock your feature.
-An email to [blink-api-owners-discuss@chromium.org](mailto:blink-api-owners-discuss@chromium.org) is the best way; if a public-facing email is not possible, please email the [API owners](/blink/guidelines/api-owners) directly.*
+An email to [blink-api-owners-discuss@chromium.org](mailto:blink-api-owners-discuss@chromium.org) is the best way; if a public-facing email is not possible, please email the [API owners](/blink/guidelines/api-owners) directly.

-# The Feature Types
+## The Feature Types

 The first thing you will need to do is identify what type of feature you are
 building:

-    New feature incubation.
+### New feature incubation

 This is the normal path when we are incubating and defining new features from scratch - e.g., most [Fugu](/teams/web-capabilities-fugu) features follow this pattern, and any feature where we start without an already-defined standard for the feature.
 This also covers changes that are extending existing features (e.g., defining a new value and behavior for an existing standard feature).
 This type of feature has the most associated process steps, as it is charting new territory.

-    Implementation of existing standard.
-This type of feature has a lighter-weight “fast track” process, but this process can only be used when the feature has already been defined in a consensus standards document - e.g. a W3C Working Group has already agreed on the design, it has already been merged into a WHATWG standard, or the feature has already been implemented in another engine.
+### Implementation of existing standard

+This type of feature has a
+lighter-weight “fast track” process, but this process can only be used when the feature has already been defined in a consensus standards document - e.g. a W3C Working Group has already agreed on the design, it has already been merged into a WHATWG standard, or the feature has already been implemented in another engine.

-    Deprecation.
+### Deprecation

 Removal of already-shipped features.

-    **Web developer facing change to existing code.** This is generally a public service announcement- “This is a web-developer-facing change to existing code without API changes, but you may see side effects.”
+### Web developer facing change to existing code

+This is generally a public
+service announcement- “This is a web-developer-facing change to existing code without API changes, but you may see side effects.”
 This may be due to large-scale code refactoring or rewriting, where the goal is to cause no behavioral changes (but due to scope of change, side effects are likely), or this may encompass changes to current code that fix a bug or implement new changes to the spec without changes to the API shape itself.

+### Changing stages

 It is possible to change types later in the process - for example, if you start out implementing an already existing standard, but discover you need to incubate